raiden-network/scenario-player/README.rst

 Raiden Scenario Player
 ======================
 The Raiden Scenario Player is an integration testing tool written in Python 3.
-It allows testing of various test scenarios, and is an integral component in the raiden test suite.
+It allows testing of various scenarios, and is an integral component of the Raiden test suite.

 Installation
 ------------